 - Completely from scratch

-I love this cake so much that I used it as the base for several other cake recipes I have published including espresso chocolate chip cake, pineapple coconut cake, cookies and cream cake, and the others mentioned above.
-I even reduced the quantity of cake batter down to make the perfect 1 layer pineapple upside down cake.
+I love this cake so much that I used it as the base for several other cake recipes I have published including espresso chocolate chip cake, pineapple coconut cake, cookies and cream cake, chocolate chip cake, plus more listed below.
+I even reduced the quantity of cake batter down to make the perfect 1-layer pineapple upside down cake.

 White Cake Success Tips

 - Cream the Butter: To achieve a good rise, properly cream the butter and sugar together.
-We have a crutch of baking powder and soda, but the recipe begins with that very first and imperative step: beating the butter and sugar together until creamy.
+You have the crutch of baking powder and baking soda, but the cake’s crumb truly sings when that creaming process steps in.
+If you’re new to this technique, this quick tutorial and video walk you through how to cream butter and sugar.

-- Egg Whites: Use ONLY egg whites.
-No yolks.
-Not only will using only egg whites give us a pristine white cake, it will ensure that the crumb is not weighed down by the fat in egg yolks.
-Think about it: lighter confections such as marshmallows and angel food cakes only require egg whites.
-Same story here.
+- Use Only Egg Whites: Do not use egg yolks.
+Using only egg whites not only gives you a pristine white cake, but also it ensures that the crumb is not weighed down by the fat in egg yolks.
+Think about it: lighter confections such as marshmallows and angel food cake require only the egg whites.
+It’s the same story here.
+You need 5 large egg whites in this cake.

-- Cake Flour: Cake flour is almost 30x finer than all-purpose flour.
-Using it is a surefire way to achieve a delicate and delicious texture.
-It’s sold in the baking aisle and you can use the rest of the box in any of these recipes that use cake flour including this popular confetti cake.
+- You Need Cake Flour: Cake flour is almost 30x finer than all-purpose flour.
+Using it is a surefire way to achieve a delicate, soft-as-a-pillow texture.
+It’s sold in the baking aisle and you can use the rest of the box in any of these recipes that use cake flour including my popular confetti cake.

 - Room Temperature: Make sure all of your ingredients are at room temperature.
 When ingredients are the same temperature, they bind together more readily than if you had some cold and some warmer ingredients.
 Colder ingredients, especially egg whites, will produce a thicker batter and, since it’s cold, will take longer to bake.
 This changes everything.